Samirrahman71/SJSAFECommute/README.md

 # 🚗 San Jose Safe Commute | AI Safety Navigator

 An advanced AI-powered Streamlit app to help San Jose commuters plan safer routes by integrating real crash data analysis, machine learning risk prediction, and interactive safety visualizations.
+The app has been optimized for both mobile and desktop experiences.

 ---